dhanushuUzumaki/100-days-of-code/log.md

 **Thoughts**: Image is being pulled and it is failing during startup, should figure out why..

 **Link To Work**: [Journal - Today's commit](https://github.com/dhanushuUzumaki/Journal/commit/725bf8c0ff32a45312a4dcb60620b278f71ec8ce)

+### Day 67: Jun-18-18 Monday

+Didn't code yesterday.
+Haven't slept and reached home only by 9.15 from office, dozzed off immediately. 😢

+### Day 68: Jun-19-18 Tuesday

+**Today's Progress**: Should have looked into EB deployment issue but watched videos explaining block chain and read an article about block chain on EHR, for office hackathon.